cprocino/engineering_4_notebook/README.md

 ### Reflection

 this little trick of coding was very simple, the wiring was about as simple as it comes but the code needed a while loop and to pull up the button but both proved easier than they first seemed.
+The button pull was the only difficult part as the wiring was extremely easy b/c the picos are more advanced than previous boards.
+The code needed a while loop to always check an if statement which is still realtively simple but requiered some trial and error.

 ## launchpad4